10 reasons why you should eat chocolate

 Chocolate will boost your love life

-Another italian study linked higher consumption of chocolate with more action in the bedroom.
+Another Italian study linked higher consumption of chocolate with more action in the bedroom.
 This is because dark chocolate contains a compound called phenylethylamine, which helps to release endorphins and light up pleasure centres in the brain – like when you’re feeling all warm and fuzzy inside or when falling in love.
 It seems sharing a few squares of high-quality dark chocolate before bed, might spice up your time in the bedroom or help with arousal.

 Chocolate shields your brain

 Researchers at Johns Hopkins University found that dark chocolate shields cells in your brain and protects it from damaged caused by stroke.
-Epicatechin, a compound found in chocolate, helped significantly reduce brain damage and trauma in mice who suffered strokes, according to the scientists, Similarly, another study by California’s Salk Institute found that the same compound, epicatechin, improved mice’s memories.
+Epicatechin, a compound found in chocolate, helped significantly reduce brain damage and trauma in mice who suffered strokes, according to the scientists.
+Similarly, another study by California’s Salk Institute found that the same compound, epicatechin, improved mice’s memories.

 Chocolate adds years to you life expectancy

 Harvard experts have actually found that eating chocolate adds two years to your life expectancy.
-One of the oldest women that has ever lives, Jeanne Louise Calment reached the ripe old age of 122 and ate more than a kilo of dark chocolate every week!
+One of the oldest women that has ever lived, Jeanne Louise Calment reached the ripe old age of 122 and ate more than a kilo of dark chocolate every week!

-But before you run out to the grocery store for an all-out chocolate binge, remember most of the milk chocolate you find at the supermarket is heavily processed which means it has lost many of it’s health benefits and contains high levels of sugar.
+But before you run out to the grocery store for an all-out chocolate binge, remember most of the milk chocolate you find at the supermarket is heavily processed which means it has lost many of its health benefits and contains high levels of sugar.
 Aim for the darker variety instead.